 - Low student-to-teacher ratio in clinical settings

-- Excellent clinical opportunities in seven major health care agencies in metro Birmingham
+- Excellent clinical opportunities in all major health-care facilities in the metro Birmingham area

-- Pass rates for the NCLEX-RN exam exceed state and national averages
+- Pass rates consistently above the national average on the NCLEX-RN exam

 - Employment rates of our graduates exceed the average and many graduates have opted to pursue advanced degrees upon completion of the program

-Our nursing graduates are prepared to use the knowledge, critical thinking skills, and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings to improve the quality of the workforce.
-Employment rates of our graduates exceed the average, and many graduates opt to pursue advanced degrees upon completion of the program.
+Our nursing graduates are prepared to use the knowledge, critical thinking skills and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings.
+Employment rates of our graduates are near 100% and NCLEX pass rates are consistently above the national average.

 Admission Requirements & Criteria